Mary Martin

 Mary Virginia Martin (December 1, 1913 – November 3, 1990) was an American actress and singer.
 A muse of Rodgers and Hammerstein, she originated many leading roles on stage over her career, including Nellie Forbush in South Pacific (1949), the title character in Peter Pan (1954), and Maria von Trapp in The Sound of Music (1959).
+Over the course of her career, she won four Tony Awards and an Emmy Award.
 She was named a Kennedy Center Honoree in 1989.
 She was the mother of actor Larry Hagman.

 Early life

 Martin was born in Weatherford, Texas.
 Her autobiography described her childhood as secure and happy.
 She had close relationships with both of her parents as well as her siblings.
-As a young actress Martin had an instinctive ear for recreating musical sounds.

-Martin's father, Preston Martin, was a lawyer, and her mother, Juanita Presley, was a violin teacher.
+Her father, Preston Martin, was a lawyer, and her mother, Juanita Presley, was a violin teacher.
 Although the doctors told Juanita that she would risk her life if she attempted to have another baby, she was determined to have a boy.
-Instead, she had Mary, who later obliged by becoming quite a tomboy.
+Instead, she had Mary, who became a tomboy.

 Martin's family had a barn and orchard that kept her entertained.
 She played with her elder sister Geraldine (whom she called "Sister"), climbing trees and riding ponies.
 Martin adored her father.
 "He was tall, good-looking, silver-haired, with the kindest brown eyes.
 Mother was the disciplinarian, but it was Daddy who could turn me into an angel with just one look."
-Martin, who said "I'd never understand the law" began singing at a bandstand, outside the courtroom where her father worked every Saturday night.
+Martin, who said "I'd never understand the law" began singing every Saturday night at a bandstand that was near the courtroom where her father worked.
 She sang in a trio with her sister and Marion Swofford, all three in bellhop costumes.
 "Even in those days, without microphones, my high piping voice carried all over the square.
 I have always thought that I inherited my carrying voice from my father."